libreswitch/ops/docs/bgp_cli.md

 [no] redistribute <connected | static | ospf> route-map <name>
 ```
 #### Description
-This command configures the route redistribution of the specified protocol or kind into BGP; filtering the routes using the given route-map, if specified.
+This command configures the route redistribution of the specified protocol or kind into eBGP; filtering the routes using the given route-map, if specified.

 #### Authority
 Admin user.